header-banner-food_labels_the_asterisk.jpg

 Health Claims | The Asterisk: Friend or Foe?

-The humble asterisk (*) has many uses, one of which is to redirect readers to another part of a text where they may be more information.
-However, when it comes to food packaging, it can take on a less neutral and more unfavourable meaning.
+The humble asterisk (*) has many uses, one of which is to redirect readers to another part of a text where there may be more information.
+However, when it comes to food packaging, it might not always be so helpful.

 Why is there an asterisk next to a health claim?